x

 Huntington's disease affects people in three main ways (involuntary movements, cognitive problems and behavioural symptoms), but what do they all mean?

-Involuntary movements: The first category, involuntary movements, means that a person has less control over some of the movements they make.
-Sometimes people with Huntington's disease will find it hard to keep still because of 'involuntary' or unwanted movements.
-Many people find that movements they want to make are harder, too.
+Movement symptoms: The first category, movement problems, means that a person has less/no control over some of the movements they make.
+Sometimes people with HD will find it hard to keep still because of 'involuntary' or unwanted dance like movements or “chorea”.
+Many people will have problems with initiating movements, as well.

 Cognitive problems: The word 'cognitive' means a person's thinking abilities.
 People with Huntington's disease may find it hard to think clearly, answer questions or concentrate.
 This is because of the cognitive effects of the disease.

-Behavioural symptoms: The third category, behavioural symptoms, means that a person's behaviour may change when they have Huntington's disease.
-For example, someone with the disease may get angry a lot or get frustrated, At times it can seem like someone's personality has even changed.
+Psychiatric symptoms (personality changes): The third category, behavioral symptoms, means that a person's behavior may change when they have HD.
+For example, someone with the disease may experience anxiety or depression.
+At times it can seem like someone's personality has even changed.

 The three categories

-People with Huntington's disease usually develop symptoms from these three categories.
+People with HD usually develop symptoms from these three categories.
 They can happen in any particular order, and people don't necessarily have to be impacted by all three categories.
-For example, someone may get behavioural symptoms first, and then develop the involuntary movements.
-Another person may have cognitive issues first, then the involuntary movements, but never develop behavioural symptoms.
+For example, someone may get psychiatric symptoms first, and then develop movement symptoms.
+Another person may have cognitive symptoms first, then involuntary movement symptoms, but never develop psychiatric symptoms.
 It is quite unpredictable.
-Now let's look at these categories individually and check out some of the symptoms from each.
+Now, let's look at these categories individually and check out some of the symptoms from each.

 Ruined display

 The involuntary movements caused by Huntington's disease can affect people in various ways throughout the progression of the condition.
 Usually people appear to be restless, or fidgety in the beginning.
-Then gradually these fidgets turn into more obvious involuntary movements which can result in a whole host of situations when out in public with the person with the condition.
+Then, gradually these fidgets turn into more obvious involuntary movements which can result in a whole host of situations when out in public with the person affected by HD.

-Surprisingly, many people with Huntington's disease aren't aware that the involuntary movements are happening, or don't notice them as much as other people do.
-That's because Huntington's disease can affect people's awareness of their own bodies.
+Surprisingly, many people with HD aren't aware that the involuntary movements are happening, or do not notice them as much as other people do.
+That's because HD can affect people's awareness of their own bodies.
 This can be difficult, because it can cause people not to take enough care when walking.
-But on the other hand, it can also mean that people with Huntington's disease often feel better than they look.
+On the other hand, it can also mean that people with HD often feel better than they appear based on their symptoms.

-There's another side to movement problems in Huntington's disease.
+There's another side to movement problems in HD.
 It's less obvious than unwanted movements, but can cause big problems.
-Doctors call it 'loss of voluntary movement control'.
-It means that movements that a person wants to make become more difficult.
-Walking can get slow, balance gets less reliable and fine movements like fastening buttons or writing can become uncoordinated.
+Doctors call it 'loss of voluntary movement control.’
+It means that the movements a person wants to make become more difficult.
+Walking can get slow, balance becomes less reliable and fine motor movements like fastening buttons or writing can become uncoordinated.
 The problems caused by loss of movement control can be more severe than the unwanted extra movements.

 'My dad would cause chaos when out food shopping.
 There was never a week that went by without some sort of incident, usually involving him knocking over a beautiful display some poor staff member had spent hours putting together!'
 Katy

 As Katy highlights, keeping your balance when you have movement problems is not easy, and it only becomes more challenging as time goes on.
-The same goes for walking in general: people tend to get slower and slower, with increasing involuntary movements thrown in.
+The same goes for walking in general: people tend to get slower and slower, with increasing involuntary movements.

 Driving

-At some point people with Huntington's disease usually have to stop driving as well.
-This is because of the involuntary movements and changes to the thinking processes.
-This can be a very difficult decision that has to be made, and often the person with Huntington's disease may not think that they have a problem with driving.
+At some point people with HD usually have to stop driving as well.
+This is because of involuntary movements and changes to the thinking processes.
+This can be a very difficult decision since the person with HD may not think that they have a problem with driving.
 It is important to voice any concerns about someone's driving though as it can be quite dangerous.

 Speaking

-Speaking relies on the brain being able to control the lips, tongue and mouth.
-So, speaking can also become difficult for people with Huntington's disease.
-Often people's speech will begin to slur and other people may have trouble understanding what they are saying.
+Because speaking relies on the brain being able to control the lips, tongue and mouth, speech can also become difficult for people with HD.
+Often the affected person’s speech will begin to slur and some people may have trouble understanding what they are saying.
 Speech generally deteriorates as the disease progresses and some people lose their speech completely as a result of the disease.
-It's important to remember that people with Huntington's disease can recognise loved ones and usually understand what's going on and what's being said, even if they have trouble speaking.
+It is important to remember that people with HD can recognize loved ones and usually understand what's going on and what's being said, even if they have trouble speaking.

 'Mum lost her speech, I forget when it happened, and it seemed to gradually fade away.
 First she was slurring her words, and then she was down to sentences, keywords and eventually no words.
 But we still communicate with her as best we can, we use cards with words on them and she points to tell us what she wants.'
 Anthony